This architecture shows how to extend an on-premises Active Directory domain to Azure to provide distributed authentication services.

 Perform regular AD DS backups.
 Don't copy the VHD files of domain controllers instead of performing regular backups, because the AD DS database file on the VHD may not be in a consistent state when it's copied, making it impossible to restart the database.

-It is not recommended to shut down a domain controller VM using the Azure portal.
+We don't recommend that you shut down a domain controller VM using the Azure portal.
 Instead, shut down and restart from the guest operating system.
 Shutting down through the Azure portal causes the VM to be deallocated which results in the following effects when the domain controller VM is restarted:

 - Resets the